Rafaelmlins/rafaelmlins/README.md

 </div>

-> **Eco-Radar** is an environmental monitoring platform developed as a university project.
+> **Eco-Radar** is an environmental monitoring platform developed as a first university project.

 The project connects **Arduino hardware** with a web interface to collect and visualize environmental information.